orlicekm/CsharpCourse/Lectures/Lecture11/PITCHME.md

 +++
 ### SpinLock
 * **Provides a mutual exclusion lock primitive**
-  * Thread is trying to acquire the lock **waits in a loop repeatedly checking** until the lock becomes available
+  * Thread which is trying to acquire the lock **waits in a loop repeatedly checking** until the lock becomes available
 * *"An aggressive mutex"*
   * **As soon as the resource is free, they go and grab it**
   * In process of spinning, they **consume many CPU cycles**